HsiehShuJeng/real-time-streaming-kds/docs/using-amazon-sdk-with-kinesis.md

 ## `PutRecord` API
 - The `PutRecord` API writes a single data record into an Amazon Kinesis data stream.
-- When using PutRecord, you must specify the stream name, partition key, and the data blob (in JSON format, base64-encoded).
+- When using `PutRecord`, you must specify the stream name, partition key, and the data blob (in JSON format, base64-encoded).
 - The total size of the data blob and partition key must not exceed the maximum record size (1 MiB).
 - Records cannot be modified or reordered after being written to the stream.